 - Los Angeles County Metropolitan Transportation Authority (Metro)

-Los Angeles' Union Station (LAUS) retains a history that rivals that of the city whose name it bears.
-With its grand opening in May of 1939, LAUS, originally known as the "Los Angeles Union Passenger Terminal", was intended to serve as a consolidation of the two local railroad terminals and the railroads they had served (Southern Pacific, Union Pacific and Atchison, Topeka, and Santa Fe) with construction costs shared by these railroads.
+Originally known as the "Los Angeles Union Passenger Terminal", the station was intended to consolidate the services of the Southern Pacific, Union Pacific and Atchison, Topeka, and Santa Fe railroads in one modern facility.
+Construction costs were shared among the railroads.
 With Los Angeles in the midst of a population boom that began in the 1920s, the new station became a necessity.
-Shortly thereafter, World War II presented further opportunity for wide-scale use of the LAUS facilities for troop movement.
+Shortly after its completion, World War II presented further opportunity for wide-scale use of the LAUS facilities for troop movement.
 As America's defense industries increased accordingly with the needs of the military, so did job opportunities in the Los Angeles area.
-LAUS was also utilized as a major hub through which these defense workers arrived in California.
+The station was also utilized as a major hub through which these defense workers arrived in California.